centreborelli/guideddenoising-gf/README.md

 All common image formats can be read and written, and some less common too.
 In particular, floating point tiff images are handled.

+A good value for `sqrteps` is the standard deviation of the noise; a good value for `radius` is 1 or 2% of the image width or height.

 Each of the `n` channels of the input image are filtered using the `n + m` channels available, where `m` is the number of channels of the guide image (when no guide is provided `m = 0`).
 In this program the maximal value for `n + m` is 3.

 The filtered image is saved in the given output directory with the same name as the input image.